 No licences can be issued for exports of military equipment to countries covered by UN Security Council embargoes.
-The recommendations and principles of the Wassenaar Arrangement on Export Controls for Conventional Arms and Dual-Use Goods and Technologies are respected as well.
+The recommendations and principles of the Wassenaar Arrangement on Export Controls for Conventional Arms and Dual-Use

+Goods and Technologies are respected as well.
 The Czech Republic also respects its other international commitments such as those given by the EU, UN, ATT etc.

-4. The procedures for processing an application to export conventional arms and related technology:

-- who is the issuing authority?

-- what other authorities are involved and what is their function?

-- who deals with compliance?
+- 4. The procedures for processing an application to export conventional arms and related technology: - who is the issuing authority? - what other authorities are involved and what is their function? - who deals with compliance?

-Export licences are issued by the Licensing Office at the Ministry of Industry and Trade ("MIT"), subject to the consent of the Ministry of Foreign Affairs ("MFA"), Ministry of Interior and Ministry of Defence in cases of significant military material export.
-Export/Import licence applications can be filed only by legal entities holding a valid permit to trade in military equipment in terms of the Foreign Trade in Military Equipment Act.
-A separate licence must be sought for each individual deal.
+All licences are issued by the Licensing Office at the Ministry of Industry and Trade ("LO MIT").

+Export licences are subject to the consent of the Ministry of Foreign Affairs ("MFA"), of MI and in cases of significant military equipment export of MD as well.
+Licences for exports into another EU member state (call transfer licences) are subject to the consent of MI and in cases of significant military equipment export of MD.
+Export licence applications can be filed by legal entities holding a valid permit to trade in military equipment in terms of the Foreign Trade in Military Equipment Act (Transfer licence applications can be filled also by individual entities).